bdsatish/hindu-calendar/README.md

 It is also integrated with Emacs' calendar.
 Type `M-x calendar` to open-up 3-month calendar view.
 Move cursor (point) over any date you want.
-Type `p H` (uppercase H) to display Hindu calendar in the echo area.
-Here's an example with settings for someone in Mathura or Varanasi:
+Type `p H` (uppercase H) to print Hindu calendar in the echo area.
+Here's an example with settings for someone in Mathura or Varanasi, where Purnimanta/Vikrama era is the norm:

 [Sample screenshot](screenshot.jpg):